We live busy lives and our senses are bombarded, and even those who seek on a daily basis often find themselves out of balance.

 Not only will you enjoy a memorable and healthy holiday, you will also have the opportunity to take these new skills and lessons back home with you where you can continue your meditation practice in your own time and space.

-If you are new to meditation, a yoga and meditation retreat is the ideal way to comfortably introduce yourself to meditation in a supportive environment.
+If you are new to meditation, a yoga and meditation retreat is an ideal way to comfortably introduce yourself to meditation in a supportive environment.

 You may be surprised to know that there isn't simply one type of meditation practice.